 After the wave of pro-democracy protests and social uprisings from Cairo to Kiev, from Syria to Greece, the world has looked with horror at the deaths of thousands of people trying to make their way from North Africa and the Middle East into Europe.
 Currently, the EU is struggling to respond to this surge of uprooted people, now coined as 'migrant or refugee crisis'.
 The movement of people raises fierce political discussions about borders and 'sharing the burden', resulting in, on one hand, a call for restrictive policies and on the other hand the emphasis on the moral obligation to welcome these people.

 The above reveals tensions between repression and compassion, between boundaries and freedom of movement, between security and solidarity.
-These issues are at the core of the Masters programme in Cultural Anthropology: Sustainable Citizenship.
+These issues are at the core of the Master’s programme in Cultural Anthropology: Sustainable Citizenship offered by Utrecht University.

 For more information please visit the programme website.